astechdev/survey/README.md

 * NodeJs: Including Express (routing), Passport (authentication), MySQL and SequelizeJS (Database), Bower (client side dependencies), and bcrypt (password encryption) modules

-* npm and bower for declaring server side and client side dependencies
+* npm and bower for declaring server side and client side dependencies respectively

 * RequireJS and AngularAMD for client side dependency managment and AMD

-* AngularJS and various services to handling the application data, routing, and storage
+* AngularJS and various available Angular services for handling the application data, routing, and data storage

-* AngularMaterial to implement a responsive modern UI/UX
+* AngularMaterial to implement a responsive modern UI/UX and form validation

 ## Installation